KatTypeM/KatTypeM/README.md

 -
 - 👀 I’m interested in learning all types of programming to create cool programs for the world.
 -
+- 🐾 Currently know:
-- 🐾 Currently know HTML5 / CSS3 / Javascript / C# / Unity / React.js / Node.js / typescript / Git
+- HTML5 / CSS3 / Javascript
+- React.js / Node.js / typescript
+- C# / Unity
+- python / django
+- Git
 -
-- 🌱 I’m currently learning  sql / php / python / docker / django
+- 🌱 I’m currently learning:
+- sql / php / docker
 -
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me...